-Here is a YouTube link to Bacon and Eggs - Cliff Bernier is reading his poem and playing harmonica:
+Here is a YouTube link to Bacon and Egg Blues - Cliff Bernier is reading his poem and playing harmonica:

 Clifford Bernier is active in the Washington, DC poetry and harmonica communities.
 His most recent poems are part of the book The Write Blend, a collaboration between six DC-area poets celebrating diversity.

 of the kitchen where you sit with

 you imagine taking the lettuce-